-No Contact Order: Campus Safety, the Title IX Coordinator, Dean of Students, and/or the Director of Human Resources may impose a "no-contact" order, which typically will include a directive that the parties refrain from having any contact with one another, directly or through third parties, whether in person or via electronic means, pending the investigation and/or outcome.
-When taking steps to separate the complainant and the respondent, the Title IX Coordinator, Dean of Students, and/or the Director of Human Resources will seek to minimize unnecessary or unreasonable burdens on either party.

-Restraining Order: The Institute may assist with providing information about or assistance in obtaining a restraining order from a court of law.
+- No Contact Order: Campus Safety, the Senior Director of Student Affairs and Title IX Coordinator and the Assistant Vice President of Human Resources and Employee Engagement may impose a "no-contact" order, which typically will include a directive that the parties refrain from having any contact with one another, directly or through third parties, whether in person or via electronic means, pending the investigation and/or outcome.
+When taking steps to separate the complainant and the respondent, the Senior Director of Student Affairs and Title IX Coordinator, and the Assistant Vice President of Human Resources and Employee Engagement will seek to minimize unnecessary or unreasonable burdens on either party. - Restraining Order: The Institute may assist with providing information about or assistance in obtaining a restraining order from a court of law.